gouiferda/dell-5400-hackintoch/README.md

 No Wifi and bluetooth | <ul><li>You will need an external wifi usb adapter (Like TL-WN725N)</li><li>or Replace the internal wifi card with a supported one</li></ul>
-How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (exists in this repo) to a USB and rename USB "EFI" then boot from it Laptop doesn't sleep after closing (lid switch) | Apply recommended bios mentioned above Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) ``` cd TOOLS;sudo ./JACK_FIX ``` Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen |  Open this repo in terminal: ``` cd TOOLS;sudo ./JACK_FIX ```
+How can I dual boot with windows or linux | Watch the tutorial video Can't boot after changing EFI | Copy EFI folder (exists in this repo) to a USB and rename USB "EFI" then boot from it Laptop doesn't sleep after closing (lid switch) | Apply mandatory bios settings mentioned above Audio jack Issues | Execute the JACK_FIX script (exists in this repo /FIXES folder) ``` cd TOOLS;sudo ./JACK_FIX ``` Issues with trackpad (no zoom​ gesture, lag) | Use a usb mouse No touch screen |  Open this repo in terminal: ``` cd TOOLS;sudo ./JACK_FIX ```